shamsazam/simplecaching/README.md

 ## Prerequisites

-- Node.js 5.0 or higher
+- NodeJS 6 or higher